JohnnyDalvi/JohnnyD_Standard_Asset/README.md

 # Thanks and Licensing:

-You can use it for anything that you want, just follow the licensing in the "License.txt" within the root folder.
+You can use it for anything that you want, just follow the licensing in the "<a href="https://github.com/JohnnyDalvi/JohnnyD_Standard_Asset/blob/master/License.txt">License.txt</a>" within the root folder.
 It would also be good to have contribution to this asset, I think that it is pretty useful to speed production, mainly for game jams.

 You can e-mail me at:
 ## johnnydalvi.games@gmail.com